-The Ibersol Group keeps a close eye on the evolution of the entire economic environment in which it operates.
-In addition to the impact on purchasing power and consumer habits, prolonged periods of weak economic growth are also associated with lower market confidence, lower levels of investment and a possible shortage of services and productive resources.
-To this end, the Group works closely with the brands it represents to establish realistic growth and expansion objectives in the markets where it operates.
-To ensure compliance with its medium and long-term business plans, the Ibersol Group has specialized teams dedicated to managing the expansion and refurbishment projects of its restaurant units.
+The Group maintains a vigilant approach to the evolution of the entire economic environment in which it operates.
+Prolonged periods of low economic growth, in addition to their impact on purchasing power and consumption habits, are also associated with lower market confidence, reduced investment levels, and potential scarcity of services and productive resources.
+In this regard, the Group maintains close collaboration with the brands it represents, particularly in setting realistic growth and expansion objectives in the markets where it operates.
+To ensure the achievement of its medium- and long-term business plans, the Group has dedicated teams specialising in managing expansion and refurbishment projects for its restaurant units.